-It takes a few hours to hitchhike to the hot water spring at Garm Chashma.
-I book a room in a Soviet era hotel for two nights and walk around the village past a fancy brand new hotel before settling down in typical stolovaya.
-It’s an odd village existing solely to serve the people visiting the spring.
-A Pamiri resort town in this region where the landscape looks so harsh I can hardly understand how people manage to eek out a living.
+It takes a few hours to hitchhike to the hot-water spring at Garm-Chashma.
+I book a room in a Soviet-era hotel for two nights and walk around the village past a fancy brand new hotel before settling down in typical stolovaya.
+It’s an odd village existing solely to serve the people visiting the spring: a Pamiri resort town.
+But in this region where the landscape looks so harsh, I can still hardly understand how people manage to eke out a living.

-I don’t hitchhike by sticking out my thumb here in the Pamirs, I just walk until someone offers me a ride, at which point I ask if it’s for free, about half the people say yes.
+I don’t hitchhike by sticking out my thumb here in the Pamirs.
+I just walk until someone offers me a ride, at which point I ask if it’s for free.
+About half the people say yes.
 It slows down progress but I kind of feel guilty asking for free rides on these roads where people’s destitution is so apparent.
-I end up getting rides from all kinds of folk, four soldiers who say that the region’s reputation for heroin smuggling is overblown, but do warn me that Afghan snipers might shoot me from the other side of the river.
-Two man one of whom nostalgically talks about his student days in Kharkiv a city over 3000 km away on the other side of the former Soviet empire, a police officer and his friend, a truck (one of the very few I see) bringing goods to the local village shops.
-A car full of relatives just back from visiting a neighboring village.
+I end up getting rides from all kinds of folk: four soldiers who say that the region’s reputation for heroin smuggling is overblown, but do warn me that Afghan snipers might shoot me from the other side of the river; two men one of whom nostalgically talks about his student days in Kharkiv, a city over 3,000 kilometres away on the other side of the former Soviet empire; a police officer and his friend; a truck (one of the very few I see) bringing goods to the local village shops; and a car full of relatives just back from visiting a neighboring village.